georchestra/georchestra/ldapadmin/README.md

 All emails sent by the application should be configurable by the way of templates, as for extractorapp.

-The application should be able to find groups and users by the way of filters such as the ones used by the cas (see https://github.com/georchestra/georchestra/blob/master/config/defaults/cas-server-webapp/maven.filter#L4) and defined by the way of the variables shared.ldap.userSearchBaseDN and shared.ldap.groupSearchBaseDN defined in https://github.com/georchestra/georchestra/blob/master/config/shared.maven.filters#L10
+The application should be able to find groups and users by the way of filters such as the ones used by the cas (have a look at the [cas maven filters](../config/defaults/cas-server-webapp/maven.filter#L4) and defined by the way of the variables shared.ldap.userSearchBaseDN and shared.ldap.groupSearchBaseDN defined in [config/shared.maven.filters](../config/shared.maven.filters#L10)

 The userPassword LDAP field should be SSHA encrypted on creation/update.

 Configure the look of the users list
 ------------------------------------

-The file https://github.com/georchestra/georchestra/blob/master/config/default/ldapadmin/privateui/partials/users-list-table.html defines the way the users list is displayed in the `ldapadmin/privateui/#/users` page.
+The file [config/default/ldapadmin/privateui/partials/users-list-table.html](../config/default/ldapadmin/privateui/partials/users-list-table.html) defines the way the users list is displayed in the `ldapadmin/privateui/#/users` page.
 By default, it lists the users, with three columns:

 * the first **mandatory** column is used to select a user for an action (eg. add the selected user to a group),
 * the second column contains the firstname and lastname of the user, with a link to the user administration page,